 Surprise: when you dramatically lower what counts as a viewer, you have more viewers.

 It may turn out that this change more accurately captures viewing patterns on Netflix.
-Longer projects, as the said, will also benfit (but I wonder how they’ll count people watching something over multiple sittings?).
+Longer projects, as the said, will also benefit.
 And they’ll no doubt continue to track completion rates for their recommendation engine.

 But changing what you consider a view – and dramatically inflating viewership numbers in the process – right after the successful launch of a new competitor doesn’t exactly seem like the move of a confident market leader.